angelakarenzi5/Pig-dice-project/README.md

 # Pig-dice

-#### Pig dice is the output project of what was taught in week three of prep at Moringa school, Friday, 21,2018
+#### Pig dice is the output project of what was taught in week four of prep at Moringa school, Friday, 11,2019

 #### By Angela Uwase Karenzi

 ## Description

-The purpose of this project is to display the end result of what was taught in week 3, we went over a week of learning how forms work, thus ended up creating our own forms
+The purpose of this project is to display the end result of what was taught in week 4, we went over a week of learning how constructors, prototypes, objects, properties and methods in Javascript work as well as using jQuery, thus ended up creating our own pig dice game.

 ## Setup/Installation Requirements

 Refer to git clone: https://github.com/angelakarenzi5/Quiz.git details of code, therefore, you need a code editor.